erning/aoc-2025-in-rust/README.md

-# aoc-2025-in-rust
+# Advent of Code 2025 in Rust

-Advent of Code 2025 solutions in Rust.
+My solutions to [Advent of Code 2025](https://adventofcode.com/2025/) puzzles, implemented in Rust.

 ## Running Solutions